NieneB/InternshipReport/index.md

   <figcaption>Waag Society </figcaption>
 </figure>

 Waag Society is an Institute for art, science and technology.
 They develop technical interventions for relevant social innovation.
 In 7 labs they conduct creative research in the form of projects, creative care lab, creative learning lab, future heritage lab, future internet lab, open design lab and open wet-lab.
-The Heritage & Location project <a class="xref" href=""> (see next section $$) </a> is part of the future internet lab [FIL].
+The Heritage & Location project <a class="xref" href="#heritage-and-location"> (see next section 2.2.2) </a> is part of the future internet lab [FIL].
 The FIL focuses on the development of big and open data, making internet technology accessible and research the impact of the internet on society.
 (“Waag Society,” n.d.)

 ###Heritage and Location